codefresh-io/docs.codefresh.io/_docs/example-catalog/ci-examples/git-checkout.md

 ## Cloning the triggered repository (recommended)

 The proper way to use git-clone steps is to make them trigger specific.
-Instead of hard-coding the git repository that is checked-out, it is best to checkout the same one that [triggered the pipeline]({{site.baseurl}}/docs/pipelines/triggers/git-triggers/).
+Instead of hard-coding the git repository that is checked-out, it is best to check out the same one that [triggered the pipeline]({{site.baseurl}}/docs/pipelines/triggers/git-triggers/).
 This is what you want in most scenarios anyway.

 This can be achieved by using Codefresh [variables]({{site.baseurl}}/docs/pipelines/variables/) to refer to the trigger.
 Here is the same pipeline as before, written in a generic way: